albinopapa/quadtree/README.md

 The rect_traits<> class has more functionality such as rect_traits::intersects() and rect_traits::contains(), so you don't have to create your own.
 The vector2_traits class has length(), length_sqr(), dot() and normalize() functions which can all be used just with the member access struct you provide.

 Features implemented that work:
--Adding objects to nodes
+- Adding objects to nodes
--Sorting objects into the nodes
+- Sorting objects into the nodes
--Removing objects
+- Removing objects
--Querying the tree to return a vector of object pointers within a region
+- Querying the tree to return a vector of object pointers within a region

 Features implemented that partially work:
--Iterators and const iterators
+- Iterators and const iterators

 Features implemented, but not fully tested:
--Finding a specific object in the tree
+- Finding a specific object in the tree
--Removal of empty nodes when removing the last object from a node
+- Removal of empty nodes when removing the last object from a node